HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="lcp-cwv-performance.png",
-  caption="Percentage of sites with good LCP by CMS.", description="Bar chart showcasing the percentage of sites with good LCP, for each of the 10 most adopted CMSs.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1306847805&format=interactive", sheets_gid="445373655", sql_file="core_web_vitals.sql",
+  caption="Percentage of sites with good LCP by CMS.", description="Bar chart showcasing the percentage of sites with good LCP, for each of the 10 most adopted CMSs.
+For WordPress it's 45% on desktop and 37% on mobile, for Wix it's 48% and 43% respectively, for Joomla it's 62% and 55%, for Drupal it's 73% and 60%, for Squarespace it's 66% and 40%, for 1C-Bitrix it's 72% and 50%, for TYPO3 CMS it's 82% and 79%, for Duda it's 85% and 79%, for Weebly it's 59% and 49%, and finally for Jimdo it's 69% on desktop and 74% on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=1306847805&format=interactive", sheets_gid="445373655", sql_file="core_web_vitals.sql",